Natwarlal: Legacy

 Natwarlal is considered to be the greatest con man in Indian history.
 In India, con men who pull off particularly smart cons are often called Natwarlal, and many Indian fraudsters say they were inspired by his career.
 His exploits have been compared to those of Frank Abagnale and Victor Lustig.

-Many of his purported schemes are believed to be myths, making the act of piecing his actual history together very difficult.
+Many of his purported schemes are believed to be myths and legends, making the act of piecing his actual history together very difficult.
 In 1987, Arvind Jain, superintendent of police in Varanasi, said of Natwarlal's career:"He is remarkably clever.
 I don't believe that he was a pauper, as he claims to be.
 Or the stuff about distributing his money to the poor and having no vices.
 We need to probe more intensively into his past."The people of Bangra take pride in the fact that he belonged to their village.
 In 2011, the village planned to erect a statue of Natwarlal at the site of his former house.